 10. Sell on Facebook groups

-Facebook groups are a great way to connect people all around the globe and sell your recipes.
+Facebook groups are a great way to connect people all around the globe and sell your recipes online.
 There are many groups that bring virtual assistants, freelance writers, bloggers, and other content creators together.

 A few private Facebook groups to join